microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 		codeActionKind: {

 			/**
-			 * The code action kind values the client supports.
+			 * The code action kind values that the client supports.
 When this
-			 * property exists the client also guarantees that it will
+			 * property exists, the client also guarantees that it will
 			 * handle values outside its set gracefully and falls back
 			 * to a default value when unknown.
 			 */